acuminous/x-pool/README.md

 Consider adding a RESOURCE_ZOMBIED event (or words to that effect)

 Do not catch all errors - instead check to ensure that it is and error that XPool might expect, e.g. a Factory Error or a Timeout Error

+Close the pool when all resources have been zombied